microsoft/onnxruntime/docs/performance/tune-performance.md

 NOTE: Please note that this feature is currently being offered in "preview" mode.

 While using the CUDA EP, ORT supports the usage of [CUDA Graphs](https://developer.nvidia.com/blog/cuda-10-features-revealed/) to remove CPU overhead associated with launching CUDA kernels sequentially.
 To enable the usage of CUDA Graphs, use the provider option as shown in the samples below.
-Currently, there are some constraints with regards to using the CUDA Graphs feature which are listed below:
+Currently, there are some constraints with regards to using the CUDA Graphs feature which are listed here:

-1) Models with control-flow ops (i.e.) models with `If`, `Loop`, and `Scan` ops are not supported
+1. Models with control-flow ops, that is, models with `If`, `Loop`, and `Scan` ops are not supported

-2) Usage of CUDA Graphs is limited to models where-in all the model ops (graph nodes) can be partitioned to the CUDA EP
+2. Usage of CUDA Graphs is limited to models where-in all the model ops (graph nodes) can be partitioned to the CUDA EP

-3) The input/output types of models need to be tensors
+3. The input/output types of models need to be tensors

-4) Shapes of inputs/outputs cannot change across inference calls.
+4. Shapes of inputs/outputs cannot change across inference calls.
 Dynamic shape models are supported - the only constraint is that the input/output shapes should be the same across all inference calls

-5) By design, [CUDA Graphs](https://developer.nvidia.com/blog/cuda-10-features-revealed/) is designed to read from/write to the same CUDA virtual memory addresses during the graph replaying step as it does during the graph capturing step.
-Due to this requirement, usage of this feature requires using IOBinding so as to bind memory which will be used as input(s)/output(s) for the CUDA Graph machinery to read from/write to(please see samples below)
+5. By design, [CUDA Graphs](https://developer.nvidia.com/blog/cuda-10-features-revealed/) is designed to read from/write to the same CUDA virtual memory addresses during the graph replaying step as it does during the graph capturing step.
+Due to this requirement, usage of this feature requires using IOBinding so as to bind memory which will be used as input(s)/output(s) for the CUDA Graph machinery to read from/write to (please refer the code samples given below)

-6) While updating the input(s) for subsequent inference calls, the fresh input(s) need to be copied over to the corresponding CUDA memory location(s) of the bound `OrtValue` input(s) (please see samples below to see how this can be achieved).
+6. While updating the input(s) for subsequent inference calls, the fresh input(s) need to be copied over to the corresponding CUDA memory location(s) of the bound `OrtValue` input(s) (please see samples below to see how this can be achieved).
 This is due to the fact that the "graph replay" will require reading inputs from the same CUDA virtual memory addresses

-7) Multi-threaded usage is not supported currently, that is, `Run()` MAY NOT be invoked on the same `InferenceSession` object from multiple threads while using CUDA Graphs
+7. Multi-threaded usage is not supported currently, that is, `Run()` MAY NOT be invoked on the same `InferenceSession` object from multiple threads while using CUDA Graphs

 NOTE: The very first `Run()` performs a variety of tasks under the hood like making CUDA memory allocations, capturing the CUDA graph for the model, and then performing a graph replay to ensure that the graph runs.
 Due to this, the latency associated with the first `Run()` is bound to be high.
 The subsequent `Run()`s only perform graph replays of the graph captured and cached in the first `Run()`.